singh486/MyWeightTracker/README.md

 Description:
 MyWeightTracker
 A web application to track each user's weight.
-It will include corresponding graphs and analysis.

 Technologies:
-We will be using JavaScript, HTML, charts.js, and MongoDB.
-Additional technologies may be added depending on our project's progress
+We used JavaScript, HTML, Firebase, and Github Pages.
+Additional technologies may be added depending on our project's progress.